Allergy Management: Grooming Your Hypoallergenic Cat

 • Especially crucial during shedding season, a de-shedding tool can greatly reduce the amount of hair and dander that floats around your home.
 This tool is designed to reach deep into your cat’s coat without harming their sensitive skin.

 • Hypoallergenic pet wipes are your secret weapon.
 Gently wiping down your cat can remove saliva and dander before it has a chance to dry and flake off.
-Plus, it’s a quick clean-up method if you are short on time.
+Plus, it is a quick clean-up method if you are short on time.

 • A hypoallergenic cat shampoo for occasional baths helps to wash away accumulated dander and saliva.
-Ensure the product is designed for cats, as their skin has a different pH than dogs.
+Ensure this product is designed for cats, as their skin has a different pH than dogs.

 Finding the right tool for your cat’s specific coat can take a bit of trial and error.
 Your Russian Blue might purr like an engine at the stroke of a fine comb, while a Sphynx could bask in the glory of a good wipe-down.
 Don’t be afraid to try different options to see what fits best in your battle against allergens and what your regal companion prefers.